Initiative to Address Administrative Barriers to Community Engaged Research at Duke

 Progress:

-- Duke Finance has agreed on the definition of a community partner eligible for net 0-day payments and established an email address for submitting requests.
-This process will be piloted from May to July within select units, followed by a broader university-wide rollout.
+• Duke Finance agreed on a definition of a community partner eligible for net 0-day check request payments and established an email address for submitting requests.

 Challenge: The process for applying and obtaining IRB approval for community-based studies is complex and time-consuming, often involving extensive communication to determine the necessary documentation and requirements.

-Outcomes from 2024 – 2025 The working group is developing resources to ensure that research teams provide information required by the IRB staff and reviewers.
-This includes:
+Outcomes from 2024 – 2025 The working group developed resources to ensure that research teams provide information required by the IRB staff and reviewers.
+This includes the following, which can be found in the Guide for Managing Administrative Elements of Community Engaged Research:

-- An annotated iRIS form to detail what information, specific to community-based research, should be included in the protocol for rapid review (in progress)
+• An annotated iRIS form to detail what information, specific to community-based research, should be included in the DUHS IRB protocol for rapid review

-- Sample consent template for community-based research (in progress)
+• Sample DUHS consent template for community-based research

 Working Group Contact: Rebecca Brouwer